Frequently Asked Questions (FAQ)

 In the U.S., the FDA has prohibited using growth hormones in food fish aquaculture.
 For the very few drugs the FDA has approved for use with aquatic animals, strict withdrawal times are followed so that residues do not remain when fish reach the market.
 The FDA’s Center for Veterinary Medicine (CVM) works with government agencies and aquaculture associations to maintain the safety and effectiveness of all approved drugs.
 Before a drug is approved for use in U.S. aquaculture, researchers must show that the drug will not harm the environment or public health.
 Some drugs used in aquaculture are well recognized, including hydrogen peroxide, formalin and iodine.
 A current list of approved drugs is here.

-In the wild, salmon feed on organisms that contain natural red pigments from algae.
-Because color plays such an important role in not only the visual appearance but also as antioxidants, the FDA has approved certain color additives for use in foods.
-Some of those color additives, specifically astaxanthins in fish feeds, can be sourced as either synthetic or natural pigments.
+In the wild, salmon feed on natural red pigment from algae.
+This pigment, astaxanthin, plays an important role in giving salmon its recognizable color and is a naturally occurring antioxidant.
+The FDA has approved certain color additives for use in foods.
+Some color additives, specifically astaxanthin, can be sourced as synthetic or natural pigments.

 Seafood processors and packers comply with the mandatory requirements of the Hazard Analysis Critical Control Point (HACCP) Program administered by the FDA.
 The program identifies potential hazards and develops strategies to help ensure that they do not occur.
 Product traceability is a critical component of the program.